 This means that Rob would still have been acting in St. Elmo’s Fire while Zemeckis was directing Cocoon.
 Given how long it takes for a film to go from planning to filming, Rob would’ve been cast in BTTF because St. Elmo’s Fire would have made him perceived as being a cooler choice to work with than Fox.
 Because Operation Condor had a ground-breaking budget and due to the death of a stuntman, Jackie was disallowed to completely direct again for Golden Harvest.

 Forced to work with other directors but allowed to choose which ones, there were a few instances where he took over but he still wasn’t credited because it was a way to please the distributors who finance his movies.
-He had to relinquish duties to other stunt coordinators.
-The few times that he choreographed were supervised by others who presided as safety inspectors.
+He also had to relinquish duties to other stunt coordinators.
+The few times that he choreographed were overseen by others who presided as safety inspectors.
 Twin Dragons is the best example.
 Having six other coordinators would have been a slight overreaction if not for the aforementioned fatality.

 Elsewhere, partially blacklisted means less infamy.
 A movie star can be blacklisted from being in blockbusters but can be given many opportunities to appear in indie films which capitalize on a combination of nostalgia and irony (as is the case of many hipsters).
 A thespian can actually be blacklisted from being in indie films after being in blockbusting successes.
 The reason is that the thespian sold out and will make the film-maker be perceived as selling out.
 If an actor is accused of female assault then he will only be allowed to film scenes with males.
 If an actor is accused of homophobia, he will be shunned by gay colleagues.
 If some thespians prove to be anti-Semitic, they may as well retire because Jews have so much power in Hollywood.